AswathiAK/QuickChat-A-Realtime-Chat-app/README.md

 - Real-Time Communication: Utilizing Socket.IO for real-time bidirectional event-based communication, enabling instant messaging between users.
 - User Authentication: Users can securely log in to the application, ensuring their privacy and data security.
 - Notification Counts: Keeps track of unread messages and displays notification counts to alert users of new messages.
-- Message Status Indicators: Provides indicators for message status, such as sent, delivered, and read.
 - Online User Presence: Displays the online presence of users, allowing for an interactive and dynamic chatting experience.

 Technologies Used